The Cosmic Down 20

 and The North Face Cats Meow

-The Kelty Cosmic Down is best suited for car camping or backpacking trips where its weight and packed size wont be a big deal.
-It is a good introductory down sleeping bag for novice or budget backpackers and is warm enough for summer use at low to mid-elevations.
+is best suited for car camping or backpacking trips where its weight and packed size won't be a hinderance.
+It is a good introductory down sleeping bag for novice, occasional, or budget backpackers, and is warm enough for summer use at low to mid-elevations.

-At $150 the Kelty Cosmic Down is pretty unbeatable.
-For new hikers or folks on a tight budget we don't think anything comes close to the Cosmic down for $150.
+At $150, the Cosmic Down is pretty unbeatable.
+For new hikers or folks on a tight budget, we don't think anything comes close to the Cosmic Down for $150.

 This contender wins our Best Buy Award for its exceptional value.
 We love the low price, the use of down insulation, and the overall simple design of the bag.
 At $160, you'd have a difficult time finding a better down sleeping bag that compares in warmth, weight, and packability.
 For the price, the down insulation will maintain its warmth over time at least twice as long when compared with synthetic models.